moqatest/cypress-project/README.md

 'npm run login' - uses the tag to run any tests tagged 'login' 'npm run smoke' - uses the tag to run any tests tagged 'smoke'

+# Report
+Once the test is finished, a HTML report will be available inside the cypress/report folder

 # How to run GitHub Action

 A simple signup page verification test has been setup to run as GitHub Action.